My Pets (Part 1) and Alphabet Group ‘JFLYV’

 Bhallu: What is the name of your pet?

-Pinky: His name is Juno
+Pinky: My pet’s name is Juno.

 Note to the teacher: